TravelXML/TravelXML/README.md

 <div align="center">

-### Show some â¤ï¸ by starring some of the repositories!
+### Show some :hearts: by starring some of the repositories!

 </div>